AgileSoftLabs Logo

 Hydration Strategies

-• client:load - Hydrate immediately on page load
+client:load Immediately on page load Critical interactive components

-• client:idle - Hydrate when browser is idle (requestIdleCallback)
+client:idle When browser is idle (requestIdleCallback) Non-critical widgets

-• client:visible - Hydrate when element enters viewport (IntersectionObserver)
+client:visible When element enters viewport (IntersectionObserver) Below-the-fold components

-• client:media - Hydrate when media query matches
+client:media When media query matches Responsive interactive components

 Content Collections: Type-Safe Content Management